ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   the anchor to the matching note commitment tree.
 This is required to support interstitial treestates, which are unique to Sprout.
   **TODO:** store the `Root` hash in `sprout_note_commitment_tree`, and use it to look up the note commitment tree.
 This de-duplicates tree state data.
+But we currently only store one sprout tree by height.

 - The value pools are only stored for the finalized tip.